 - Living and Learning Communities enable you to live with a small group of students who share your academic interests, lifestyle preferences and/or cultural bonds.

-- Residential Academic Programs (RAP) feature small classes or discussions sections taught in the residence halls.
+- Residential Academic Programs (RAP) feature small classes or discussions sections taught in the residence halls (Note: freshmen applicants only).

 - Freshman honors students are invited to join the Commonwealth Honors College Learning Communities in Commonwealth Honors College Residential Community.